Composer

 JL: Right.

-to American troops and the French troops — the idea
+American troops and the French troops — the idea being

-being that they wouldn’t shoot one another.
-[Both laugh] I passed
+that they wouldn’t shoot one another.
+[Both laugh] I passed the

-the whole war like that, which was a different thing if you were born at
+whole war like that, which was a different thing if you were born at that

 When I came back, I’d already had one child.
 I just got to work composing,

-east coast, near New York on Long Island.
-Aaron Copland had known
+coast, near New York on Long Island.
+Aaron Copland had known me from

-me from before the war, so he met me in New York, because he had been a
+before the war, so he met me in New York, because he had been a student

 I went to Boston and Nadia Boulanger, for some reason, appeared in Boston,